parsabsh/linux-notes/README.md

 file [OPTIONS] file_name
 ```

 This command determines type of a file.
-In Linux, _file extensions_ don't matter, So `file` command helps us to figure out the file type.
+In Linux, _file extensions_ don't matter, So the `file` command helps us to figure out the file type.
 We can use `-b` option to get rid of extra information about the file and only see its type.

 ## Vim editor